Run the Jewels: Run the Jewels 3 (2016–2018)

-RTJ4 (2018–2022)
+RTJ4 (2018–present)

 On October 11, 2018, Run the Jewels released a new song titled "Let's Go (The Royal We)", which was featured in that year's superhero film Venom and debuted on Zane Lowe's Apple Music's Beats 1 show.
 It was also confirmed that their fourth album was in the works.

 On March 22, 2020, Run the Jewels released "Yankee and the Brave (ep.4)" as the first single from RTJ4.
 Four days later, they released the second single, "Ooh LA LA" (featuring Greg Nice and DJ Premier).
 The album was released digitally on June 3, 2020, two days earlier than their announced released date of June 5, with a physical release in September 2020.
 It was their first album to be officially titled under its abbreviated name as opposed to the formatting of previous albums, which would have rendered the title Run the Jewels 4.
 On June 6, as they had done with the preceding album, Toonami once again promoted the album by replacing regular music in their promos with music from the album.
 In July, the duo announced the release of their own cannabis strain with a "sweet fruit cake [taste] with a herbal tea finish", named after their single "Ooh LA LA".

 In an attempt to increase voter turnout for the 2020 elections, Run the Jewels performed RTJ4 in its entirety from a warehouse during a YouTube stream titled Holy Calamavote (a reference to their song "Holy Calamafuck") on October 18.
 Hosted by Eric Andre in the style of a parody telethon and sponsored by Adult Swim and Ben & Jerry's, the performance featured appearances from all of the collaborators on the album, with some appearing in person while others appeared via pre-recorded performances played on large screens in the background.

 Alongside several other artists, Run the Jewels provided music for the video game Cyberpunk 2077, released in December 2020.
 One month before the game's release, they released a song they wrote for the game called "No Save Point", accompanied by a music video which shows them performing the song within the game's world.
 They were credited as Yankee and the Brave for this song.
 Around the same time, the video game Spider-Man: Miles Morales was released, which features an instrumental version of "The Ground Below" from RTJ4 in the background during a mission.
 The duo composed the opening theme for the direct-to-video Adult Swim film, Aqua Teen Forever: Plantasm, which released on November 8, 2022.

-The official release for RTJ4 was June 5, 2020.
-The duo announced on June 3 that they were also giving out the album for free and that it is streamable.

-On October 21, 2022, the group announced a remix album of RTJ4 titled, RTJ Cu4tro.
+On October 21, 2022, the group announced a remix album of RTJ4 titled RTJ Cu4tro.
 It featured remixes from Latin artists and was released on November 11.

+On February 24, 2025, it was announced that Run The Jewels would be joining the Wu-Tang Clan on their farewell tour as the opening act.